...Download ReGlobalization White Paper

 Optionality – The Supply Side

-Most experts are talking about the input side from China.
+When discussing the China decoupling, most experts are talking about the input side.
 The geopolitical tit for tat does highlight the need to proactively manage geopolitical risks and build resilience into your business models.
 Diversify your supply chains and reduce dependence on any single country or region.

 Optionality will include sourcing materials, components and services from various suppliers in different countries.
 This strategy can help your company mitigate risks associated with political instability, trade disputes and other disruptions.
 It can also provide companies with greater flexibility to respond to changes in market conditions and customer preferences.